PatrykKucia/BMW_E46_Gauge/README/README.md

 ## Notes

 - Washer fluid level is off (after a while) when shorted to GND with 2.2k resistor.
+- 2 pin to GND - acumulator loading indicator on
+- 13 pin to GND - oil level indicator on
+- 20 pin to GND - brake fluid level indicator off
+- 22 pin to GND - ABS off
+- 24 pin to GND - coolant to low off
 - 10ms SENDING SPEED!!!! for 0x316 and 0x545 and 0x329, 1000ms and at signal change for 0x338
 - speed - frequency - 100Hz = 0km/h, 1770kHz for 255km/h
 - OutGauge UDP protocol in beam ng drive